 How To Get Around the Lido di Venezia

-Just like in the Centro Storico, there are numerous small canals that are navigated by boats.
+Just like in the Centro Storico, numerous small canals are navigated by boats.
 In big contrast to the Venetian city center, there are roads on the Lido, hence, vehicles are allowed.
 Therefore, there are also public buses, and although they are few, they actually take you even to the most secluded spot on the island.
 If you have one of the travel passes I’ve introduced above, those buses are included.
 Otherwise, a single trip costs as little as 1.50 €uros.

 This being said, it is noticeable that many residents, as well as visitors, prefer to travel by bike.
 Apart from standard bicycles and e-bikes, there are also tandems and these fun bike-chariot-hybrids where two people have to paddle in sync.
 By the way, they are also available for entire families.
 Apart from being unique and super-fun, they are actually really cleverly designed as they have a big roof so that you don’t get fried under the Venetian sun.